Back to Blog

 minimumRequests: 20 // Calculate rate after 20 requests

-Timeout handling: Weight timeouts heavily—they consume more resources:
+Timeout handling: Weight timeouts heavily—they consume more resources than immediate failures:

 const weight = isTimeout ?
 3 : 1;